OpenClinica/OpenClinica/docs/manuals/monitor-manual.md

 When you've lost your password you can request a reset of the password.
 A new, random password will be sent to the email-address you provided in your account-data.
 You request this new password by clicking Forgot Password? in the log in screen.
 The form "Request Password Form" opens.

-Type in User Name your user-name and in Email the email address, as used in OpenClinica.
+Type in User Name your user-name and in Email the email address, as used in LibreClinica.
 Then you select the Password Challenge Question and give your Password Challenge Answer.
 Click button Submit Password Request and after a few minutes a mail will be sent to you with the new password.
 After logging in with this new password, you must change it immediately, just as when you log in for the first time.
 ![request password](monitor-manual_images/request_password.png "request password")

 # Change Study/Site